 Everyone has their own style of and ability for organizing so a one-size-fits-all approach definitely doesn't work.
 However, these resources cover the types of things you'll need to consider as you go about organizing home and work.

 A few people can carry around in their heads all things they need to remember, but the rest of us need lists.
-For the most part, I find that the humble paper list is very versatile, but many find software programs, such as Microsoft OneNote, or devices, such as netbooks, smart phones or PDAs, helpful organizers.
+For the most part, I find that the humble paper list is very versatile, but many find software programs, such as Microsoft OneNote, or devices with apps for organizing, such as tablets or smart phones, helpful organizers.

 One important tip on keeping lists is that lists are only helpful, if you remember to look at them.
 So your lists have to be accessible and well organized.
 I have a (paper) notebook where I make lists of all kinds.
 I like to have work and home lists on one page but separated.
 The work one I often divide by client.